 Diversity brings strength, not division… We are a coalition because we understand that our fisheries are too diverse and too complex for any single organization to develop policies appropriate for all species in all geographic locations.
 We regularly work with the associations that comprise our coalition to communicate the concerns and policies they advocate, for the fishing communities — species-focused, or geographic — that they understand best.
 Accordingly, we recognize that our members may from time to time disagree on specific policy positions, but we remain steadfast and unified in our commitment to management decisions informed by solid facts and proper science, and made with an understanding of the need to support our communities, families, and individuals.

 A proven track record…

-The message of the NCFC is projected through Saving Seafood, a 501(c)(6) non-profit corporation, who has executed media and public outreach on behalf of the fishing industry for the past 5 years.
-Saving Seafood works with owners, captains, fishermen, seafood processors and brokers of the eastern United States who are committed to the preservation of the resource that has provided their livelihood, and that of their American forebears, for generations.
+The message of the NCFC is projected through Saving Seafood, a 501(c)(6) non-profit corporation, who has executed media and public outreach on behalf of the fishing industry for over 8 years.
+Saving Seafood works with owners, captains, fishermen, seafood processors, and brokers across the United States who are committed to the preservation of the resource that has provided their livelihood, and that of their American forebears, for generations.